 NSW occupation requirements

-- Stream One: occupations on the NSW 190 Priority Skilled Occupation List (NSW 190 List)
+Your occupation must be on the NSW 190 Priority Skilled Occupation List (NSW 190 List).

-NSW cannot provide an indication of the likelihood of invitation under either of these streams.
+NSW cannot provide an indication of the likelihood of invitation.

 All candidates must have had their qualifications assessed as suitable to work in the nominated occupation in Australia.
 Read about the suitable skills assessment.

-To be eligible for the 190 visa you need to provide evidence that you have a score of at least 60 points on the DIBP points test.
+To be eligible for the 190 visa you need to provide evidence that you have a score of at least 65 points on the Department of Home Affairs points test.

-To be considered for NSW nomination you must be eligible for a minimum of 55 points on the DIBP points test and if you are selected for NSW nomination you will receive an additional five points that can be used to meet the required total score of 60 points.
+To be considered for NSW nomination you must be eligible for a minimum of 60 points on the Department of Home Affairs points test and if you are selected for NSW nomination you will receive an additional five points that can be used to meet the required total score of 65 points.

 NSW selects and invites the highest ranking candidates first.

-ICT professionals claiming skilled employment should read our frequently asked questions (see the being invited to apply for NSW nomination section).
+ICT professionals claiming skilled employment should read our frequently asked questions (see the Submitting an Expression of Interest in SkillSelect section).

 You must be under 45 years old at the time you submit your application for NSW nomination and when you are nominated by NSW nomination for the 190 visa.

-The NSW and DIBP English requirement for the 190 visa are the same.
+The NSW and Department of Home Affairs English requirement for the 190 visa are the same.
 NSW accepts results from the following tests: